hashicorp/go-bexpr/README.md

 type Example struct {
    X int

-   // Can renamed a field with the struct tag
+	// Can rename a field with the struct tag
 	Y string `bexpr:"y"`

-   // Fields can use multiple names for accessing
-   Z bool `bexpr:"Z,z,foo"`
+	Z bool `bexpr:"foo"`

    // Tag with "-" to prevent allowing this field from being used Hidden string `bexpr:"-"`